DougBurke/chandraobs/notes/display.md

  - some form of a calendar widget to jump through the schedule;
    how about a day view (a simple condensed view of what it's doing), perhaps also week and/or month.

- - add in object type and proposal area to the schedule list

- - add in proposal area to the main display

  - Can we display on sources from the CSC in WWT?
 The HTML5 WWT API has some mention of a display VoTable routine.